lucianRosuAtc/PianoJs/README.md

 You can find thi online at:  https://pianojs-13.netlify.app/

-This app use a 24 notes to make some noise.
-The first 10 notes are arranged from left to right on the black keys and after that the white keys are reciving the notes from 11 to 24.
+This app uses 24 notes to make some noise.
+The first 10 notes are arranged from left to right on the black keys; after that, the white keys are receiving the notes from 11 to 24.
 You can find the notes at:   https://archive.org/details/24-piano-keys/key24.mp3.